dev-mattmoore/autosub/README.md

 - `--print-config`: Print merged configuration from CLI and config file, then exit.
 - `--batch-size`: Number of files to process at once in batch mode (0 = no limit).
 - `--batch-delay`: Delay in seconds between batches (default: 0).
+- `--postprocess-local`: Enable local grammar correction of subtitles using a lightweight language model (requires happytransformer and T5 model).

 ## Configuration File